 1993 to 1997: laid-up.

-Repair work in progress by William Weatherhead and George Thompson of Port Seton.
+Repair work in progress by Messrs.
+William Weatherhead and George Thompson of Port Seton.

 March 1998: Renovations more or less completed.
 Replaced and renewed irretrievable planks, timbers, rails, frames and stringers.
 Rebuilt transom; renewed aft thwart and thwart knees, aft sections of gunwale and part of prop-shaft tunnel.